brijmcla/bri-cb-demo/pages/about.md

 # Look in _includes/feature for options to easily add features to the page
 ---

-{% include feature/jumbotron.html objectid="https://cdil.lib.uidaho.edu/images/palouse_sm.jpg" %}
+{% include feature/image.html objectid="https://www.lib.uidaho.edu/collectionbuilder/demo-objects/mg101_b6_photographs_01.jpg" width="75" alt="Frank B. Robinson at the Organ" caption="This guy is good!"%}

 {% include feature/nav-menu.html sections="About the Collection;About the About Page" %}